 3. Add up all the Monthly Expenses

-For example, I used to buy waaaay to much food every time I’d go grocery shopping for me and my husband.
-Even worse a lot of it went to waste!
+Food is another area where you can cut expenses.
+For example, I used to buy a lot more food than I needed every time I’d go grocery shopping for me and my husband.
+A lot of it went to waste.
 So to make changes I cut back and started meal planning, so now I know what and how much to buy.
 I even make extra portions some nights so I can freeze it and reheat it next week.

 4. Save, Save, Save!